Some posts contain compensated links. Please read this disclaimer for more info.

 Visit Lake Skadar National Park

-Around an hour from Kotor, you will find Lake Skadar National Park, with plenty of nature and wildlife to explore.
+You will find Lake Skadar National Park around an hour from Kotor, with plenty of nature and wildlife to explore.
 This is a huge wetland area and is the ideal spot for animal-loving children!

 Perfectly accessible for just the day, this area is a photography hotspot too.
-You can find endangered otters here and Dalmatian pelicans too.
+You can find endangered otters here and Dalmatian pelicans also.

 Learn To Ski